eliotn/p1xt-guide-implementation/thingsILearned.md

 -Typeface weights (bold/normal/100-900) require the text to support it.
 -Set height and line-height to the same value to vertically center text.
--In font the slash is for (font size)/(line height)
+-In font the slash is for (font size)/(line height) -Inherit is a property for some font properties like text-decoration because they do *not* inherit.
+-box-shadow is useful for shadowing display elements, text-shadow is useful for text.
+-You can turn underlines off from links with text-decoration:none -Some web-safe fonts are in every browser.
+Use google.
+-q, blockquote, and cite are useful for authoring citations.
+-cursor can be used to change the pointer

 ## 9/2/2017 - What I learned on my 25th Birthday
 - CSS properties have different priorities (cascades):  For example properties that come later override properties that come earlier.